-TTB intends to continue its proactive approach to addressing the mission risk created by the anticipated upcoming retirement wave by strategically employing a variety of human capital policies and programs, with specific emphasis on enhancing the technical knowledge and leadership skills of its workforce.
-In FY 2019, TTB continued its efforts to align workforce training and development needs with the strategic direction of the Bureau, taking into account the areas that employees have identified as most in need of improvement in recent years through the annual Employee Viewpoint Survey (EVS).
+TTB intends to continue its proactive approach to addressing the mission risk created by the potential 2022 retirement wave by strategically employee a variety of human capital policies and programs, with specific emphasis on enhancing the technical knowledge and leadership skills of its workforce.
+In FY 2018, TTB continued its efforts to align workforce training and development needs with the strategic direction of the Bureau, taking into account the areas that employees have identified as most in need of improvement in recent years through the annual Employee Viewpoint Survey (EVS).

 TTB measures the Positive Response Rate on Training Items in the Federal Employee Viewpoint Survey to monitor its performance in the areas targeted for improvement under its training revitalization goal.
-The FY

-2019 EVS results indicate continued improvement in the positive response rate on these training-related questions, with the combined score increasing from 80 percent in FY 2018 to 82 percent in FY 2019.
-These results reflect a modification to the measurement methodology in FY 2019, with three additional training-related survey items added to the calculation to present a more complete picture of desired program outcomes.
-Since 2015, the positive response rates have increased roughly 5 - 10 percent across the six survey items included in the performance calculation: 1) I am given a real opportunity to improve my skills in my organization; 2) My training needs are assessed; 3) Satisfaction with the training received for present job; 4) The skill level in my work unit has improved in the past year; 5) My work unit has the job-relevant knowledge and skills necessary to accomplish organizational goals; and 6) Supervisors in my work unit support employee development.
+The FY 2018 EVS results indicate a significant improvement in the positive response rate on these training-related questions, with the combined score increasing from 70 percent in FY 2017 to 77 percent in FY 2018.
+Since 2014, the positive response rates have increased between 10 - 15 percent across the three survey items included in the performance calculation: 1) I am given a real opportunity to improve my skills in my organization; 2) My training needs are assessed; and 3) Satisfaction with the training received for present job.

-Year-to-year, TTB continued to demonstrate positive trends in satisfaction with the two priority areas targeted for improvement in FY 2019.
-Specifically, positive response rates increased 2 percent since 2018 for questions related to the training employees receive for their present job and whether an employee's training needs were adequately assessed.
-In support of the strategic goal, and in response to feedback from employees and supervisors, TTB divisions have prioritized technical job skills training for FY 2020, with TTB expecting to realize additional benefit in the quality, timeliness, and consistency of its regulatory and tax work as employees increase their expertise.
+Year-to-year, TTB demonstrated the most significant positive trends in satisfaction with the training received for an employee's present job, which increased 9 percent since 2017, as well as whether an employee's training needs were adequately assessed, which increased 7 percent over the same period.
+In support of the strategic goal, TTB divisions have prioritized technical job skills training, with TTB expecting to realize additional benefit in the quality, timeliness, and consistency of its regulatory and tax work as employees increase their expertise.

-Improvements in this area have also been driven by implementation of several initiatives intended to ensure that employees' training needs are fully and timely assessed and addressed.
-TTB implemented new procedures for conducting an annual Bureau-wide training needs assessment, which will be used in FY 2020 to develop an annual TTB training plan.
-This process ensures that priority training needs are identified and fulfilled, and should result in efficiencies as TTB better leverages training opportunities available across the Bureau and Treasury.
+Improvements in this area have also been driven by implementation of several initiatives to ensure that employees' training needs are fully and timely assessed and addressed.
+TTB developed and tested new procedures for conducting an annual Bureau-wide training needs assessment, which will be used in FY 2019 to develop and publish an annual TTB training plan.
+The new process will ensure that priority training needs are fulfilled and provide employees with the opportunity to leverage training opportunities available across the Bureau and Department.

-In FY 2019, TTB also continued efforts to improve its use of individual development plans (IDPs) to promote continuous and achieve employee career goals.
-TTB held several employee and supervisor webinars in FY 2019 as well as one-on-one counseling opportunities to provide guidance and resources to support ongoing discussions about critical skills and development opportunities.
-In the year ahead, as new features of the Integrated Talent Management System are rolled out across Treasury, TTB will seek to increase its capability to develop effective IDPs aligned to critical job elements and mine data from the plans to support the Bureau's annual training needs assessment.
+In FY 2018, TTB also continued efforts to improve its use of individual development plans (IDPs) to promote continuous and achieve employee career goals.
+TTB held several employee and supervisor webinars in FY 2018, providing guidance and resources to support meaningful and ongoing discussions about critical skills and development opportunities.
+In the year ahead, based on the anticipated features of the new Integrated Talent Management System that is being rolled out across Treasury bureaus, TTB will seek to increase its capability to develop effective IDPs aligned to critical job elements and to mine the data from the plans to support its annual training needs assessment.

-TTB also made significant progress this year on its initiative to develop career ladder assessments, continuing to test and refine its processes and tools for a new career ladder matrix that defines clear standards, specific skills, and optional developmental or training assignments to support an employee in advancing within their job series.
-In FY 2020, TTB will continue its efforts to make incremental progress across its mission-critical positions over the next several years.
+TTB also made significant progress this year on its initiative to develop career ladder assessments, creating processes and tools for a new career ladder matrix that defines clear standards, specific skills, and optional developmental or training assignments to support an employee in advancing within their job series.
+In FY 2019, TTB will pilot the new process within its auditor job series, with plans to make incremental progress across TTB positions over the next several years.